Trial of Sheikh Hasina: Opening of the trial

-The trial officially began on 1 June 2025 with the International Crimes Tribunal (ICT) accepting the prosecution's framing of the case as a matter of "coordinated and systematic violence" against unarmed civilians.
+The trial officially began on 1 June 2025, when the International Crimes Tribunal (ICT) accepted the prosecution's framing of the case as a matter of "coordinated and systematic violence" against unarmed civilians.
 The trial marked the first time a former Bangladeshi prime minister was brought before the tribunal on charges of crimes against humanity.
 Proceedings were televised nationwide, a first in the country's legal history.
 The prosecution alleged that the Hasina government deployed conventional police and military units, as well as drones, helicopters, and incendiary weapons against demonstrators.

 The tribunal ruled that the trial would proceed in absentia for Sheikh Hasina and Asaduzzaman Khan Kamal, both of whom had refused to return to Bangladesh despite formal summons and public notices.
 On 19 June 2025, the tribunal appointed AY Moshiuzzaman, a senior jurist of the Supreme Court of Bangladesh, as amicus curiae in the case.
 Former IGP of Bangladesh, Chowdhury Abdullah Al-Mamun, who was taken into custody in May 2025, pleaded guilty and agreed to testify as a state witness.
+He defending attorney was Jaiad Bin Amjad.

 Charges

 On 10 July 2025, the ICT formally indicted Sheikh Hasina on five counts of crimes against humanity.
-The charges include orchestrating mass killings of protesters in Dhaka, the use of helicopters and drones to fire on civilian crowds, the murder of student activist Abu Sayed, the incineration of bodies in Ashulia to destroy evidence, and the coordinated killing of demonstrators in Chankharpul.
+The charges include orchestrating mass killings of protesters in Dhaka, the use of helicopters and drones to fire on civilian crowds, the Killing of Abu Sayed, the incineration of bodies in Ashulia to destroy evidence and the coordinated killing of demonstrators in Chankharpul.
 The prosecution presented surveillance footage, drone logs, hospital records, and leaked government communications as part of its preliminary evidence.
 The tribunal concluded that the evidence supported a finding of a state-orchestrated attack on a civilian population with the intent to intimidate, suppress dissent, and obstruct democratic mobilization.
 A total of 203 individuals, alongside Sheikh Hasina and several former government and police officials, have been indicted by the Tribunal, with 73 currently in custody.